cslarsen/dna-traits/python/README.md

     python bench.py
     Measuring parsing speed (70 times)
     [######################################################################]
-    The best speed was 0.388225078583
+    The best speed was 0.175804138184

-    We report the best time only to mitigate OS preemption noise.
+    We report only the best time to mitigate OS preemption noise.

 As you can see the running time may vary a bit and is usually a bit lower than the pure C++ version, but not by much.